Mr-Eke/hospital_monitoring_group10/README.md

 - Run the script » `./backup_archives.sh` and provide the password to your remote server when prompted.

 - **Check and Confirm Backup**:
-  - Archived files will be moved to the `archived_logs_group10` and then securely copied to the home directory `/home/` of your remote server using `scp`.
+  - Archived files will be moved to the `archived_logs_group10` directory and then securely copied to the home directory `/home/` of your remote server using `scp`.
 You can check the home directory of your remote server to confirm that the directory `archived_logs_group10` and its contents are there.

 ---
 ## Group Session Attendance Report